-An electrical substation fire in Puerto Rico has knocked out power throughout the island
+An electrical substation fire in Puerto Rico has knocked out power to 400,000 throughout the island

-(CNN)A fire at an electrical substation in Puerto Rico has knocked out power throughout the island, utility company LUMA Energy said Thursday.
+(CNN)A fire at an electrical substation in Puerto Rico has knocked out power to hundreds of thousands throughout the island, utility company LUMA Energy said Thursday.

 "The fire caused major blackouts across the entire island.
 The situation is under assessment and work is being done to restore the system," LUMA Energy tweeted, stating that restoration efforts will continue overnight.